Rebuilding the Foundations

 My answer is that I write for a different audience than all of them.
 I write for those who are tired of Protestant tradition—their dance around the Scriptures, their explaining away, their excuses, and their "difficult" verses—but who cannot to go back to Catholicism or Orthodoxy for various reasons, usually having to do with images, icons, and all the trappings of their priesthood.

-I write for those who just want to know the truth as it is in the King, to believe the Scriptures as they speak, not as they are made to speak, and who want to find their way into fellowship with other radical Jesus-followers.
+I write for those who want to know the truth as it is in Christ, to believe the Scriptures as they are written—not as they are conformed to tradition and made palatable to worldly Christians—and who want to find their way into fellowship with other radical Jesus-followers.

 Between these commentaries and my articles, you can make your own determination whether I am able to put the Scriptures together so they make sense without difficult verses and awkward explanations.